Okeanos/dotfiles-windows/ssh-setup.md

 ## PuTTY and Pageant

 A long-time favorite and previous de facto solution on Windows for enabling SSH is [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) with Pageant.
 KeePass with KeeAgent and KeePassXC both support Pageant and Git-Bash may also be able to consume SSH keys offered via Pageant managed in KeePass(XC).
 I have never used this, though.

+### PuttY and Pageant with Git Commit Signing

+Ensure the integration is set up as expected using [ssh-pageant](https://gitforwindows.org/openssh-integration-with-pageant.html).

 ## BitWarden